kcinnick/tmc/README.rst

 Open questions:

 - how to handle deleted/edited posts?
 - How do we handle poll parsing?
 Do we even want to handle poll parsing?
+FWIW, I'm currently leaning towards no - both because it'd be a pain in the butt to keep updated and I'm not convinced there's much value in it.

 TODO
 ----